WRezve/Tictactics/README.md

 One person is X, one person is O. Players take turns putting their marks in empty squares.

 Whoever succeeds in placing three marks on a line wins.

+Functional Requirements:
+- User will pleace one of nine spaces on checkerboard with their symbol (which is X).
+- Program will pick the next space to place it's symbol (which is O).
+-
+- After there is a winner, a scoreboard will appear on the side of the screen showing each player's points.